 I received a bottle of Zukti Tamarind Sauce and a jar of Piaz Onion Relish in exchange for my reviews of the product in this post.
 But please know that if I wouldn’t have purchased it on my own, I won’t promote here.
 Additionally, some of the following links are affiliate links which means that if you purchase those products I receive a small percentage of the sale, which does help offset our blog expenses.
 However, the price you are charged does not increase.
 See my full disclosure policy here.

-When their Piaz Onion Relish and Zukti Tamarind Sauce arrived, it didn't take long for me to decide use the Zukti Tamarind Sauce as one of the ingredients in a marinade for grilled chicken skewers, which also featured turmeric and garam masala.
-Bright yellow turmeric is such a powerhouse of healthy benefits spice that I used it in both the chicken and cauliflower.
+When their Piaz Onion Relish and Zukti Tamarind Sauce arrived, it didn’t take long for me to decide to use the tamarind sauce as one of the ingredients in a marinade for grilled chicken skewers, which also featured turmeric and garam masala.
+Bright yellow turmeric is such a powerhouse of healthy benefits spice that I used it in the chicken.